What is croup?

 What are the symptoms of croup

-Very often, the symptoms are worse at night and wake the child from sleep.
-Symptoms also seem to improve in the morning but progress as the day goes on.
-The extent of the disease varies for each child.
+Symptoms are often worse at night and wake the child from sleep.
+Symptoms also seem to improve in the morning but worsen as the day goes on.
 Most children improve in three to seven days.
-The symptoms of croup may resemble other conditions and medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of croup can be mistaken for other conditions and medical problems.
+Always see your child's provider for a diagnosis.

 How is croup diagnosed?